 North India is a paradise when it comes to mountain lovers and adventure enthusiasts with almost all kind of activities operational here.
 Home to the mighty Himalayas and the vast plains, north India provides rich and diverse options for tourism and sports.
 Each destination has its own seasonality but overall there is something always available for tourism.

-The region can be divided into 03 categories.
+The region can be divided into three categories.

 This is the winter capital of the state as the higher mountain terrain shuts down completely in the harsh weather.
 The best tourist places to visit here are